mhgarry/portfolio/README.md

 ## Description

-I was asked to deploy a portfolio that includes work samples to send to potential employers.
-The site had to be functional and include certain assets and elements.
-The employer is looking for specific requirments to fill and wants to see if this portfolio would be a good fit
+A working portfolio that includes work samples to send to potential employers.
+It is still in progress and right now is just a working site and draft with stock images

 ## Installation